cdtrich/dfi/README.md

-# DFI2
+# DFI Tracker

 This is an [Observable Framework](https://observablehq.com/framework) project.

 To start the local preview server, run:

 ```
 npm run dev